sickle-in-africa/bde.intro-epidemiology/_episodes/02-comparing-disease-frequencies.md

 Usually, people who have a particular characteristic such as high foetal haemoglobin (HbF) level are compared with those who do not share the charateristic.
 This characteristic is often called the **exposure** and those who have the characteristic form the **exposed** or the **index group** while those without the characteristic form the **unexposed** or **referent group**.
 In instances in which no group is clearly unexposed, for instance a group of SCD patients who have higher than normal HbF level, the group with the lowest exposure e.g. lowest HbF level is typically used as the unexposed group.

 > ## Example
-> To test the hypothesis that HbF is associated with increased survival of SCD patients, one could compared the level of HbF among adult SCD patients (exposed group) to that of adults without SCD (unexposed group).
+> To test the hypothesis that HbF is associated with increased survival of SCD patients, one could compare the level of HbF among adult SCD patients (exposed group) to that of adults without SCD (unexposed group).
 {: .callout}

-# Data Organizatons
+# Data Organizations
 ---
 To compare disease frequencies, epidemiologists first organize the data in a “two-by-two” or “fourfold” table, so called because data are cross tabulated by two categories of exposure (yes or no) and two categories of disease (yes or no) (Table 1).
 These tables can be used in a study comparing proportions, such as prevalence or cumulative incidence.